COVENTRY - ONLINE · UNITED KINGDOM ·

 has not resolved.

 In public, nothing is obviously wrong.
-Careers are intact.
 Families are functioning.
 Responsibilities are being met.
 In private, something has started to cost more than it can keep paying, and they have arrived at the point where the usual approaches have hit their limits and the situation has not reached resolution.

 Listening, slowly and structurally, to what lies